Looking for toilet training tips? You’re in the right place!

 Sara Keli is here to share her best tips and tricks to make toilet training easier (and get you all through this process unscathed!)

+Once you survive toilet training it’s a real milestone.
 Toilet training is one of the holy grails of parenting.
-You can’t wait for the day when you can ditch the nappies and transform your life (to one of ALWAYS needing to know where the nearest toilet is but that’s a whole other story!).
+You can’t wait for the day when you can ditch the nappies and transform your life (to one of always needing to know where the nearest toilet is but that’s a whole other story!).

 Before you head into the magical milestone of toilet training, arm yourself with a few survival skills to help make the process easier for everyone.

 1. Wait until they are ready for toilet training